 - When you do eat, make sure that it is packed with nutrients, protein, and healthy fats.
 A simple way to do this would be by adding calorie-dense toppings like olive oil, nuts, greek yogurt, avocados, honey, nut butters, or jams to all foods.

 - If you don’t feel like eating solids, opt for smoothies, milkshakes, or soups but make sure these are also nutrient dense with plenty of protein and calories.
+You can buy these from Kate Farms*, Boost Very High Calorie*, or Ensure Plus*.
 Consider these nutrient-dense recipes:

 Cranberry orange smoothie bowl